-Available for recorded or live virtual events, or webinars
+Available for in-person events or virtual events and webinars

 Julie Nelson Davis is Professor of the History of Art at the University of Pennsylvania, where she teaches modern East Asian art from 1600 to the present.
 Her research focuses on ukiyo-e, the “pictures of the floating world,” the vibrant prints, paintings, and illustrated books celebrating and advertising the trends, entertainments, and occupations of early modern Japan.
 Davis is the author of Utamaro and the Spectacle of Beauty (2007, second edition 2021), Partners in Print: Artistic Collaboration and the Ukiyo-e Market (2015), and Picturing the Floating World: Ukiyo-e in Context (forthcoming 2021).
 She is currently working on two new projects: one on imitation, homage, and fakery in early modern Japanese art and the second on Hokusai as a book illustrator.
-Davis was also guest curator for the Freer and Sackler Galleries for an exhibition on Utamaro (2017) and is preparing an exhibition of Japanese illustrated books at the University of Pennsylvania.
-Davis also editor-in-chief for caa.reviews and the past president of the Japan Art History Forum (2014-2020).
+Davis has also served as guest curator for numerous exhibition, editor-in-chief for caa.reviews (2020-2023), and president of the Japan Art History Forum (2014-2020).

 Please note that for on-campus visits, Professor Davis would also be available to look with students and faculty at local collections of Japanese artworks and illustrated books.

 Presentations Offered by Professor Davis:

 Reappraising Beauty for the Past and the Present: An Utamaro Case Study